Cjensen1967/Bac_suite/modules/draw-trainer1/user_guide.md

 ## Quick Start
 1. The game shows two hands from dealer's view (Banker left, Player right)
-2. Follow the prompts at the bottom of the screen
+2. Follow the prompts at the top of the screen
 3. Use the buttons to make your decisions
-4. Track your progress with the counters at the top
+4. Track your progress with the counters at the bottom

+## Interface Layout
+### Desktop View
+- Help button (?) in top-right corner
+- Drawing Rules button in top-left corner
+- Stats counter at the bottom
+- Reset and Style buttons in the control panel
+- Back button to exit to menu

+### Mobile View
+- Help button (?) in top-right corner
+- Drawing Rules button in top-left corner
+- Stats counter at the bottom center
+- Reset button in bottom-left corner
+- Style button in bottom-right corner
+- Uses native back functionality

 ## Decision Steps